Xilinx/mlir-aie/docs/AIEDesignPatterns.md

 }
 ```

-At a higher abstraction level, a process can be registered to an objectFifo using access patterns and work functions:
+At a higher abstraction level, a process can be registered to an objectFIFO using access patterns and work functions:
 ```
 module @objectFIFO  {
     %tile12 = AIE.tile(1, 2)